 Here is what we know so far about the victims of the Highland Park parade shooting

-A grandfather and a dedicated synagogue congregant were among the six people killed in the mass shooting at the July Fourth parade in Highland Park, Illinois.
+A grandfather, a dedicated synagogue congregant and "the best mom in the world" were among the seven people killed in the mass shooting at the July Fourth

 More in www.nbcnews.com